h33tlit/Jbin-website-secret-scraper/README.md

 3. Now set the environment variables ```export FLASK_APP=app.py```
 4. Now you can just run the application ```flask run```

+# Alternative Faster Version

+Want Jbin to work asynchronously?

+Follow this article - <a href="https://jubaeralnazi.com/how-to-make-your-flask-app-asynchronous-with-gunicorn">Using gunicorn you can make the whole application asynchronous!</a>

 [Note]: Make sure you verify that flask is installed ```flask --version```